 Another concern worthy of investigation is the variation of the aerodynamic derivatives to the effective angle of attack.
 Experimental findings show even for small amplitudes of structural motion, free-stream turbulence may increase the effective angle enough to result in significant variation of the aerodynamic derivatives.
 This behavior depends on the particular way or sensitivity in which the aerodynamic derivatives change with the angle of attack.
 Box-shaped \citep{Diana1993}, due to their unsymmetric geometry, and multi-box \citep{Diana2013,Zasso2019} bridge decks are some of the sections that exhibit nonlinear dependence on the aerodynamic coefﬁcients with the effective angle of attack.
-Various proposed methods attempt to account for the effective angle of attack in the time domain, among which are included the artificial neural network \citep {Wu2011}; rheological \citep {Diana2008} and hybrid \citep{Chen2003a,Diana2013} models.

 In light of the above discussion, it is evident that investigation of the aerodynamic derivatives in turbulent flow would not comprehensively address the interaction of the gust and motion-induced forces.
 More importantly, the experimental studies only address the influence of free-stream turbulence on the linear term of the fluid memory \citep{Chen2005}.
 Thus, this study offers both quantitative and qualitative assessments of the linear superposition principle.